sonnymoney/wdi-remote-matrix/unit_1/w1d1/homework/Expectations.md

 	- Turn off your phone during class time and while doing homework
 - If you are late/absent, email all instructors
 	- A previous student got into a car accident, went to the hospital, checked herself out of the hospital, and was only late by 15mins
-- Check your homework by figuring out ways to test your answers to see they are correct.
+- Check your homework by figuring out ways to test your answers to see if they are correct.
 Don't wait for feedback.
 	- You should be able to answer the question "did I do it right?" on your own.
 	- In the real world, you'll need to figure out how to test your code to see if it works.
 You won't have someone to read your code and tell you if you did it right.
 	- There is no "best" solution.
 Ultimately, the only thing that matters is, "does it work?"
 	- Code "quality" (how your write code) doesn't matter as a jr developer.
 Only your ability to solve problems matters
 - Try to create a relationship with all other students.
 You don't know when you'll need a second set of eyes.
 Sometimes bugs are really stupid, and can be spotted by anyone.
-It's like writing a paper where your eyes know what you're trying to say and don't see mistakes
+It's like writing an essay where your eyes know what you're trying to say and don't see mistakes
 - Finding a job has a lot to do with timing, what the employer needs vs what the student wants to do, and personality matches.
 Because of this, it's never that the best students get jobs first.
 Rather, the group who get jobs first will contain a diverse set of students.
 This group of students who get jobs first are often a way into a company for others, so be friends with everyone.
 Someone you think would be unlikely to get a job could be one of the first ones to get one and could help you out.
 - growth mindset vs fixed mindset
 	- growth mindset